unifhy-org/unifhy/docs/_doc_src/for_users/tutorial.rst

 Tutorial
 ========

-This draft of the modelling framework has a code-name: `cm4twc` for Community Model for the Terrestrial Water Cycle.
+This section showcases the basic usage of modelling framework `cm4twc` (Community Model for the Terrestrial Water Cycle).

 .. code-block:: python
    :caption: Importing the package and checking its version.